-Alameda County is also currently vaccinating:
+Alameda County is also vaccinating:

-- people with high-risk health conditions.
+- People with high-risk health conditions.
 Medical providers can refer people with other conditions and at higher risk.
-People can self-attest at vaccine appointment registration and should not have to show proof of diagnosis. - people in congregate residential settings such as jails and shelters, and - workers in public transit, health care, education/child care, food/agriculture, and emergency, janitorial and utility services. - people experiencing homelessness, using the HRSA definition which includes people who are doubled-up in a room, such as couch surfing.
-People in Alameda County can self-attest to their houseless status and underlying medical conditions. - Download a printable version of the Alameda County vaccine eligibility tables (updated 3/17/2021) in English and Spanish.
+People can self-attest at vaccine appointment registration and should not have to show proof of diagnosis. - People who live in one of the following highly impacted zip codes: 94601, 94603, 94605, 94606, 94607, 94621, 94541, 94544, 94545, 94577, 94578, 94580. - People in congregate residential settings such as jails and shelters. - Workers in public transit, health care, education/child care, food/agriculture, and emergency, janitorial and utility services. - People experiencing homelessness, using the HRSA definition which includes people who are doubled-up in a room, such as couch surfing.
+People in Alameda County can self-attest to their houseless status and underlying medical conditions. - Download a printable version of the Alameda County vaccine eligibility and sites (updated 4/1/21) in English and Spanish.

-Solano County is also currently vaccinating:
+Solano County is also vaccinating:

-- all essential workers in the California essential critical infrastructure list, and - people experiencing homelessness.
+- People with high-risk health conditions. - All essential workers in the California essential critical infrastructure list. - People in congregate residential settings such as jails and shelters. - People experiencing homelessness.